pizzapanther/neutron-studio/content/talks/2025-02-01-authories-darkness.md

 ## Spritual Gifts and Scripture versus Scientism and Historicism

-Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth. *2 Timothy 2:15*
+Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth. *2 Timothy 2:15 KJV*

 ---